Zylann/godot_voxel/doc/source/module_development.md

 - STL is ok if it measurably performs better than Godot alternatives.
 - Initialize variables next to declaration
 - Avoid using macros to define logic or constants.
 Prefer `static const`, `constexpr` and `inline` functions.
-- Prefer adding `const` to variables that won't change after being initialized
+- Prefer adding `const` to variables that won't change after being initialized (function arguments are spared for now as it would make signatures very long)
-- Don't exploit booleanization.
+- Don't exploit booleanization when an explicit alternative exists.
 Example: use `if (a == nullptr)` instead of `if (a)`
 - If possible, avoid plain arrays like `int a[42]`.
 Debuggers don't catch overruns on them.
 Prefer using wrappers such as `FixedArray` and `Span` (or `std::array` and `std::span` once [this](https://github.com/godotengine/godot/issues/31608) is fixed)
 - Use `uint32_t`, `uint16_t`, `uint8_t` in case integer size matters.
+- If possible, use forward declarations in headers instead of including files

 ### Error handling

 - No exceptions
 - Check invariants, fail early.
 Use `CRASH_COND` in debug mode to make sure states are as expected even if they don't cause immediate harm.
-- Crashes aren't nice to users, so in user-facing code use `ERR_FAIL_COND` macros for code that can recover from error, or to prevent hitting internal assertions
+- Crashes aren't nice to users, so in user-facing code (scripting) use `ERR_FAIL_COND` macros for code that can recover from error, or to prevent hitting internal assertions

 ### Performance